Swivuriso: The South African Next Voices Multilingual Speech Dataset: Swivuriso

-Approved participants signed formal consent contracts and accessed TalkTag, a custom recording platform built to support both scripted and unscripted prompts.
-Each session began with automated microphone and signal-to-noise checks.
-Sessions were limited to 20 minutes to manage fatigue and preserve quality, though multiple sessions were allowed until the target duration (approximately one hour) was reached.
+\textbf{3.
+Recording Protocol:} All audio was captured in 48 kHz, 16-bit PCM WAV format to ensure high fidelity.
+Each session began with automated microphone and signal-to-noise ratio (SNR) checks.
+To manage vocal fatigue and preserve audio quality, individual sessions were strictly limited to 20 minutes, though contributors were permitted multiple sessions until a target duration of approximately one hour was reached.

-All submitted recordings were reviewed by language teams for technical clarity and adherence to task instructions.
-Approved recordings were then transcribed by trained annotators using the same platform.
-Only recordings and transcripts that passed final review were included in the dataset.
+\textbf{4.
+Quality Assurance and Transcription:} Submitted recordings were manually reviewed by language teams for technical clarity and adherence to task instructions.
+Approved audio was subsequently transcribed directly within the TalkTag platform by trained annotators.
+Only recording-transcript pairs that passed this final review were included in the dataset.

-Data collection primarily took place in participants’ home environments, contingent on initial noise and equipment checks.
-Audio was captured in 48 kHz, 16-bit PCM WAV format to ensure fidelity.
-Each utterance was linked to anonymised speaker metadata via a unique UUID.
-Personally identifiable information was encrypted and stored separately, in line with approved ethical protocols.
-Contributors were instructed to avoid sharing personal content in their speech and provided informed consent for participation and data use.
+\textbf{5.
+Privacy, Ethics, and Remuneration:} Contributors provided informed consent and were instructed to avoid sharing personal content.
+Each utterance was linked to anonymized speaker metadata via a unique UUID, with all personally identifiable information (PII) encrypted and stored separately in line with ethical protocols.
+Remuneration was stratified by language to reflect specific engagement needs~\cite{de2017speech}.

-Remuneration was stratified by language to reflect engagement needs \cite{de2017speech}.
-This workflow helped ensure that the final dataset reflects high technical quality, diverse speaker representation, and strong ethical oversight.